khiajohnson/website/content/cv.md

 ## papers

-🔜 Johnson, K. A., Mellesmoen, G., & Babel, M. Truthfulness judgements are negligibly affected by social evaluations of talkers. *Manuscript almost complete!*
+🔜 Johnson, K. A., Mellesmoen, G., & Babel, M. Truthfulness judgements are negligibly affected by social evaluations of talkers. *Submitted.*

 🔜 Johnson, K. A. Leveraging the uniformity framework to examine crosslinguistic similarity for long-lag stops in spontaneous Cantonese-English bilingual speech. *Submitted.*